metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

 By default recurrences start at the :term:`initial cycle point`, however, it is possible to make them start at an arbitrary cycle point.
-This is done by writing the cycle point and the recurrence separated by a solidus character (``/``).
+This is done by writing the cycle point and the recurrence separated by a forward slash (``/``).
 E.g. ``5/P3`` means repeat every third cycle starting *from* cycle number 5.